nnja/python/README.md

 * [Watch Python Fundamentals on Frontend Masters](https://frontendmasters.com/courses/python/)

-The majority of the content can be found on the course website.
+The majority of the content can be found on the course websites.

 * [Course Website - learnpython.netlify.com](https://learnpython.netlify.com)
 * [This Repo - git.io/python3](https://git.io/python3)